adpthegreat/A-Lot-Of-Crust/async_and_await/README.md

 }
 ```

-Suppose we are in a situation we execute x1, it locks and reads the string, the lock is still held by x1, now when x2 tries to enter its own branch of execution and acquire the lock, it can't because its still held by x1 so it just blocks the whole thread , it knows nothing about asynchrony, that means the executors thread is blocked, then it never continues reading the string, then the first future never drops its lock on, so the lock is never released and the lock on l2 never completes and we effectively have a deadlock, this is why they avoid
+Suppose we are in a situation we execute `x1`, it locks and reads the string, the lock is still held by `x1`, now when `x2` tries to enter its own branch of execution and acquire the lock, it can't because its still held by `x1` so it just blocks the whole thread , it knows nothing about asynchrony, that means the executors thread is blocked, then it never continues reading the string, then the first future never drops its lock on, so the lock is never released and the lock on l2 never completes and we effectively have a deadlock, this is why they avoid

-Now the differnce is that  in async aware locks, when it fails to take the lock it will yield rather that blocking the thread (VERY IMPORTANT)
+Now the difference is that in async aware locks, when it fails to take the lock it will yield rather that blocking the thread (VERY IMPORTANT)

 This is why we need async aware mutexes - but the downside is that they are slower (theres more heavy lifting behind the scenes)

 In general we want to use `std::sync::mutex` standard library mutexes as long as your critical section (part in a concurrent program where we access a shared resource) is short and does not have any .awaits (unlike our `read_to_string`)

-So if we didn't have our `read_to_string` method call and we just increment or decemrenting the number , then the std mutex is ok
+So if we didn't have our `read_to_string` method call and we just increment or decemrenting the number, then the `std mutex` is ok

 ```rust
 async fn main() {